One of the toughest things a man can have is sensitive skin.

 Panasonic uses nano blades at 30 degrees to cut facial hair more efficiently.

 One great way to protect skin during the shaving process would be using shaving cream.
 To do this, you will need to choose an electric razor that has wet/dry functionality.
 This means it will allow you to shave dry or with shaving cream on.

-Please do check our guide on shaving creams to give you an idea what’s best and what will work for an electric shaver.
+Please do check our guide on shaving creams to give you an idea of what’s best and what will work for an electric shaver.
 One of our recommendations would be the latherless Cremo shave cream.

 This product is slick and does not produce a lather, which works great with an electric shaver since it has better visibility.